larsbs/id3v2lib/README.md

 * Disc Number
 * Album Cover

-However, it can be extended, in a very easy manner, to read other id3 tags.
+However, the library can be extended in a very easy way, to read all the tags available.

 ## Building and installing id3v2lib